jasonp000/angry-umbrella/0-zero-zazzy-zettameters/readme.md

 ### Get Terraform, packer, and any other server side software needed

 Make sure that you can run the `terraform` command from your remote machine, or download it if necessary.
 You can also download the `packer` command for future labs.
 Git is also a useful tool for us, so you should install that as well.
-Validate that the commands are working, by running the below commands in a terminal:
+Validate that the terraform command is working, by running the below command in a terminal:

 ```shell
 terraform -version
 ```

-You should see:
+You should see something similar to:

 ```text
 Terraform v0.14.3